-Our campus is home to four cafeterias serving a wide range of cuisines.
+Our campus has inhouse cafeterias serving a wide range of cuisines.
 The cafeteria areas provide a coeducational, multicultural, multinational, and social environment.
 They are the main gathering place for students between classes and during their free time, where they can enjoy free wireless internet.
 In addition, the students can always use one of the many vending machines located throughout the campus.